Malinchristina/handbook-for-burnout/README.md

-# Handbok for Burnout: Your Guide on the Recovery Journey
+# Handbook for Burnout: Your Guide on the Recovery Journey

 ![Mock Up](documentation/readme_photos/mockup.png)